Fiskie/unnamed-twig-intellij-plugin/README.md

-# (WIP) intellij-community-twig
+# (WIP) idea-community-twig

-(WIP) A plugin to replace the official Twig plugin found in IntelliJ.
+(WIP) A plugin to replace the official Twig plugin found in IntelliJ IDEA/PhpStorm.

 This is not production ready yet!!
 A lot of code has been sampled from the Handlebars plugin; this will eventually be replaced to suit Twig as I learn more about how IntelliJ works.